 Development and review

-Next, the design and development work begins.
-Most developers prefer to work with an engine like Unity or UE4, along with SDKs best suited to the VR experience they are targeting.
+Next, the design and development work begin.
+Most developers prefer to work with an engine like Unity or Unreal Engine 5, along with SDKs best suited to the VR experience they are targeting.
 Traditionally, much of the development time goes into the creation of 3D models and interactions for them, as well as a tracking system that handles movement and interactions.
 To ensure that everything works smoothly, the software undergoes multiple rounds of review by QA specialists.

 Release and Maintenance